-13 Next
+13 Back / Next

-The 'Next' button allows you to cycle through the transactions in a batch.
+The 'Back' and 'Next' buttons allow you to cycle through the transactions in a batch.

 The transaction list on the the Batch Detail page has a few extra options.

 Searching For Transactions

 When you're searching for a specific transaction, it's often easier to use the transaction filtering capabilities found under Finance > Transactions.
 This screen allows you to provide a set of search options and list transactions that match.